Social Security Administration (SSA)

 Objective 1: Infuse Open Government principles throughout the agency

 We will remain committed to infusing open government principles into our business processes.
+For example:

 Open Government Honor Award